 Chase Sapphire Preferred offers a highly flexible rewards program.
 You can earn 2 points per dollar spent on travel and dining.
 You can earn an additional 1 point per dollar spent on all other purchases.
 And you can transfer your points to 10 other travel partners at full value.

 How can you manage all these points?
 Through Chase's rewards portal, Chase Ultimate Rewards.
-And if you use Chase Ultimate Rewards to book your travel, you can book for 20% less points.
+And if you use Chase Ultimate Rewards to book your travel, you can book for 20% fewer points.

 To get the Chase Sapphire Preferred card, you do have to pay an annual fee of $95.
 However, this fee is waived for the first year.
 You can then receive 50,000 bonus points if you spend $4,000 on the card in the first three months.
 As long as you earn more in rewards than you spend on the annual fee, then this annual fee can be well worth it.

 Citi Prestige® Comes With a Long List of Travel Benefits

 Citi Prestige® offers numerous advantages for European travelers.
 For example, you and a guest receive access to the airport lounges of the American Airlines Admiral's Club and the Priority Pass Select network, which has extensive locations in European airports.